Translator Disclaimers

 DCAid Screening Tool

-The Universal Service Fund (USF) provides monthly credits on electric and gas bills to help make bills more affordable.
-Credits are based on the amount you spend on energy that are over a certain percentage of income.
+The Universal Service Fund (USF) provides monthly credits on electric and gas bills to lower costs.
+Credits are based on the amount you spend on energy that is over a certain percentage of income.

-USF-Fresh Start: Once every five years, any USF enrollee with overdue balances of $60 or more will be automatically enrolled by their utility company into the Fresh Start program when they enroll in the USF program.
+USF-Fresh Start: Eligible electric and gas customers with overdue balances of $60 or more will be automatically enrolled by their utility company into the Fresh Start program when they enroll in the USF program.
 Fresh Start provides forgiveness on the overdue balance amount that existed at the time of USF enrollment.
+Fresh Start is available once every five years.

 How do I apply for USF and USF-Fresh Start?*

-• Apply online at nj.gov/dca/dcaidand upload all required documents (online application available 10/1-8/31)
+• Apply online via DCAid and upload all required documents

 • Call the NJ Utility Assistance hotline at 800-510-3102 to: